progwise/timebook/README.md

 We use `pnpm` for this repository instead of `npm`.

-You need to install pnpm:
+You need to install pnpm according to the instructions regarding your OS which are found [here](https://pnpm.io/installation).

-- `brew install pnpm` for MacOS
-- `iwr https://get.pnpm.io/install.ps1 -useb | iex` for Windows

 Windows users may have trouble with the default installation folder of pnpm:
 `copy %LOCALAPPDATA%\pnpm\pnpm.exe %WINDIR%`